Budibase/website/content/blog/app-building/data-access-control.md

 In addition to the direct impact of these, you could face legal penalties, reputational damage, and other indirect costs.

+You might also like our guide to [using forms to enter Google Sheets data](https://budibase.com/blog/data/using-a-form-to-enter-google-sheets-data/).

 ### Preventing unauthorized access

 Naturally then, preventing unauthorized access is a top priority.
 There are several strategies you can employ to achieve this.